Skip to content

 • Useful as a short-term distraction during baths, nail trims, or brushing

-• Simple design makes it easy to introduce if you are new to lick mats
+• Simple design makes it easy to clean and store

 LUKITO Premium Silicone Licking Mat